OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ,

 ## Ephesians 3:19
-and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
+and to know this love that surpasses knowledge—that you may be filled with all the fullness of God.

 ## Ephesians 3:20
-Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us,
+Now to Him who is able to accomplish far more than all we ask or imagine, according to His power that is at work within us,

 ## Ephesians 3:21
-to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+to Him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen.